 If you live in a flood-prone area, you’ll likely have flood insurance, but check with your flood insurance company to see exactly what is covered.
 Ask if building a flood wall will lessen your premiums or if they offer any other benefits or incentives to build one.

-While any amount of precaution in the face of a storm is a good thing, an extensive project like building a flood wall around your house could be a disaster if not done correctly—though arguably not as disastrous as rising floodwaters can be.
+While any amount of precaution in the face of a storm is a good thing, an extensive project like building a flood wall around your house could be a disaster if not done correctly.
+This is an extremely challenging DIY that most homeowners will not be able to accomplish.

-Labor costs will increase the overall price of any home improvement project, but having a flood wall done right the first time can save money down the road.
-As cliché as it may sound, it’s truly priceless to enjoy the peace of mind knowing that your flood-prone home is protected.
-Contact a basement waterproofing company in your area that can provide guidance and complete your flood wall project.
+Labor costs increase the overall price of any home improvement project, but having a flood wall done right the first time will save money down the road.
+As cliché as it may sound, it’s truly priceless to know that your flood-prone home is protected.
+Contact a basement waterproofing company in your area to complete your flood wall project.